Comet Interceptor is an exciting multi-spacecraft mission that will be launched before its target is known!

 The mission’s primary science goal is to characterise, for the first time, a dynamically-new comet, including its surface composition, shape, and structure, the composition of its gas coma (partially ionised), and its interaction with the space environment.
 Such comets are the most pristine objects in the Solar System, having not evolved since their birth, about 4.6 billion years ago when the Solar System formed.

 At Imperial College London, we are leading the FluxGate Magnetometer (FGM) on probe B2.
-It is part of the Dust, Field & Plasma (DFP) suite which is including sensors on board spacecraft A and B2.
+It is part of the Dust, Field & Plasma (DFP) suite which is including sensors on board spacecraft A and probe B2.
+The DFP consortium, led by CBK, Poland, gathers instrument teams from Austria, France, Germany, Italy, Czech Republik, Sweden, and the UK.

 The FGM-B2 team at Imperial is composed of:

-The FGM-B2 activity is undertaken in close collaboration with the magnetometer team at IWF, The Space Research Institute at Graz in Austria.
+The FGM-B2 activity includes a major hardware component from IWF, The Space Research Institute at Graz in Austria.

 Arnaud Beth, a cometary plasma expert, is a selected member of the Comet Interceptor Working Group (WG) focusing on the “Far Environment” of the comet.

-PhD students, Zoë Lewis and Victor Steinwand, are also contributing to cometary science in support to Comet Interceptor.
+PhD students Pete Stephenson, Zoë Lewis and Victor Steinwand have also contributed to cometary science in support to Comet Interceptor.